nodejs/node/doc/api/http2.md

 -->

-The `'headers'` event is emitted when an additional block of headers is received for a stream, such as when a block of `1xx` informational headers are received.
+The `'headers'` event is emitted when an additional block of headers is received for a stream, such as when a block of `1xx` informational headers is received.
 The listener callback is passed the [Headers Object][] and flags associated with the headers.